fdslight/ixcsys/README.md

 4.AMD Opteron x3421:500Mbit/s

 # why use Linux tuntap
-netmap is not the part of Linux kernel,though FreeBSD support netmap,but FreeBSD is difficult for the most people.
+netmap is not the part of Linux kernel,though FreeBSD support netmap,but FreeBSD less hardware is supported.